640x480 TFT project (READ)

 Since the idea of the frame buffer comes into question, here's an idea I came up with to solve that:

-If we assume that the calculations from this thread
+If we assume that the calculations from

 are accurate, we'd need 38.4kb of RAM onboard to handle it.
 The atmega2560 has 8kb of RAM.
 Suppose we break an image on the PC interface down into 10 different data registers - 5 upper (UD commands) and 5 lower (LD commands).
 This would mean each data register would only read in around 3.8kb.
 This could be sent to the serial line, and as it is transferred, pumped to flash.